 The next stop West (which is actually south because the tracks snake around to run North/South through downtown) is the Stadium stop.
 You will be in a seat or at least on the train with no hassle getting on while you see everybody else waiting in a long line at the Stadium stop struggling to get on quickly, find a seat, etc.

-Cost is $2.25 one-way or $5.50 round trip.
+Cost is $2.25 one-way or $4.50 round trip.
 Reduced fares of $1.10 are offered to seniors 65+, customers with disabilities, customers who possess a valid Medicare ID, and children aged 5 through 12.
 The system operates on a pseudo-honor system.
 Buy your ticket at the automated kiosk, validate the ticket when you get ready to use it, travel within two hours of validation and board the train.
-Security randomly checks tickets and issues citations on the spot so be careful if you try to shirk the small fee.
+Security randomly checks tickets and issues citations on the spot so be careful.

 In making a commitment to keep Cardinals baseball affordable, ticket prices are as low as $5 on many nights.
 Programs are just $5 and are a good value with great articles and colorful photo essays.
 Each program includes a scorecard.
 Add a pencil for $1.

 Merchandise is fairly priced as well.
-T-shirts are offered for as low as $15 and souvenir baseballs are $6.
+T-shirts are offered as low as $15 and souvenir baseballs at $6.

-Parking is normal with some cheap options, but you cannot beat the light rail price of $2.25 and no hassle with traffic and parking.
+Parking is average with some cheap metered options, but you cannot beat the light rail price of $2.25 and no hassle with traffic and parking.

 The team moved across the street, northwest of the stadium for a while and shared the triangular shaped two-story building with the Bowling Hall of Fame before it relocated to Houston.
 Currently, there isn't much to see at the stadium to include trophies, photos or team films.

-For young kids, there is the US Cellular Family Pavilion which offer lots of fun games such as t-ball and batting cages to test your swing, speed gun to see how fast you can throw and a soft playground area under cover with places for parents to sit and watch the game while their children climb and crawl.
+FOR THE KIDS - For the little ones, there is the US Cellular Family Pavilion which offer lots of fun games for a small fee such as t-ball and batting cages to test your swing, speed gun to see how fast you can throw and a soft playground area under cover with places for parents to sit and watch the game while their children climb and crawl.
 Team mascot Fredbird makes frequent appearance in this area.